2021 Informal Protest Procedures

 About the Appraisal – The appraisal district is required to appraise property at market value as of January 1st each year.
 The appraisal district has applied generally accepted mass appraisal methods and techniques based upon the individual characteristics that affect the market value of your property.

 You will be notified of your informal appointment date by letter.
-You will receive a phone call from an appraiser assigned to your hearing.

 During the informal meeting, the appraisal staff member will review the property and evidence supplied by the property owner.
 The appraisal staff may or may not change the Value.